- Departments H to Z

-- Hand deliver: Your PHS should be completed, notarized and hand delivered within 14 calendar days of submitting your online application.
+- Hand deliver: Your PHS should be completed, notarized, and hand delivered within 14 calendar days of submitting your online application.

 - Hand deliver your PHS directly to the Chesapeake Public Safety Building (Chesapeake Police Headquarters) located at 304 Albemarle Drive; Chesapeake, VA 23322.
-This option is available 24/7/365 including holidays via secure drop box in lobby.
+This option is available 24/7/365 including holidays via a secure drop box in the lobby.